semrush/intergalactic/website/docs/components/input-tags/input-tags-a11y.md

 ## Considerations for developers

-- Keep it simple: not all browsers correctly expose multiple labels that are linked to the same form element.
 - Use labels for every input and make the `for=""` and `id=""` values match.
 IDs must be unique on each page, only one label can be associated to each unique form element.
+Keep it simple – do not all browsers correctly expose multiple labels that are linked to the same form element.
+[Refer to our examples](/components/input-tags/input-tags-code).
-Make required fields obvious by using an indicator – asterisk, description text, etc.
+- Make optional fields obvious by adding text "optional" to the input.
-- While in the invalid state, inputs with errors should have `aria-describedby` to ensure that the error message is read by assistive technology.
-If the error message's `id` is `"my-error-message"`, then the input should have `aria-describedby="my-error-message"`.
+- Inputs with `invalid` state should be associated with their error message.
+[Refer to the Validation pattern example](/patterns/validation-form/validation-form-code).

 ## Resources